 If your doors are old and let in a lot of hot or cold air, it lacks basic insulations, which your home inspector will remember to mention to your potential homebuyer.
 Homebuyers know that homes that lack basic modification with energy efficiency are expensive to live in.

 Upgrade your home in a way that conserves energy to appeal more to prospective buyers.
 Be careful to seal cracks around the house and add insulation to your attic.
-Have an expert look for leaks around doors and windows, the attic hatch, around electrical sockets and light switches and everywhere ducts go.
+Have a professional foundation repair company look for leaks around doors and windows, the attic hatch, around electrical sockets and light switches and everywhere ducts go.
 If your hot water heater needs to be replaced, invest in a high-efficiency hot water device.